A dual view of Roman Domination: The 2-limited packing problem: Abstract

 \section{Abstract}

-We introduce the \DRdproblem{}: For a graph \(G=(V,E)\) one seeks to find a maximum cardinality subset \(\DRDSet \subseteq V\), such that, for all \(v\in V\), the closed \neighbour hood of~\(v\) contains at most two vertices in~\(\DRDSet\).
-This packing problem occurs naturally as the (integer) dual of the LP-relaxation of the Roman domination problem.
-As such, these two problems are weakly dual.
+We consider the \DRdproblem{}: for a graph \(G=(V,E)\) one seeks to find a maximum cardinality subset \(\DRDSet \subseteq V\), such that, for all \(v\in V\), the closed \neighbour hood of~\(v\) contains at most two vertices in~\(\DRDSet\).
+We compare this packing problem to the well-known Roman domination problem by pointing out some similarities and differences in the behaviour of the optimal solutions of both problems and show that these two problems are weakly dual.

-We show that the \DRdproblem{} is NP-hard in general, but can be solved in linear time on graphs of bounded tree-width, so on trees, in particular.
 We show that for trees, the two problems are strongly dual, letting us solve the Roman domination problem by computing an optimal solution to the \DRdproblem.